November 20, 2011

 First stop in the morning was the kick ass breakfast spread at the Drury Inn followed by a soak in the hot tub!
 I’m interested in buying a new car, but haven’t made up my mind what I’m going to get.
 Top contenders are the new SHO, which would make SHO #4 for me, but also Subaru is very interesting to me, I like 3 different models depending on what kind of car I’m going for: Legacy, WRX, or Outback.
 The thing is that dealers inventory is limited, so nobody has WRX’s so they are not dealing at the dealerships, as a matter of fact they are selling for over MSRP.
 Everyone hangs onto their Subaru’s so there is absolutely no inventory of used ones.
 I heard a radio advertisement Friday night that a local dealership in Kansas was selling Subaru’s $500 over dealer invoice.
 Cool, I’ll go check them out.
 Ends up they didn’t have any WRX on the lot either.
 I even checked out Subaru’s in Iowa across the border from Nebraska, and they didn’t have any WRX’s either.
 I thought if the savings were good enough I could buy and either drive or transport the car back to LA for less that it would cost to buy new in LA.
 No luck.
 No Deal.

 Now off to the expo.
 I knew I would be early, but wanted to finish all my necessary things in the morning out in the suburbs before venturing downtown for more site seeing.
 I go to the race host hotel, and the expo wasn’t ready to open, so went the hotel bar to watch some football and make a few phone calls.
 Expo opens and this was my first clue this was going to be a small race.
 No booths, nothing for sale, only packet pickup.
 There were 3 races, 5k, ½ marathon, and full marathon.
 Each race had their own box of numbers, my box only had 260 entries.
-Yikes.
+I guess I'll be in the top 1000 and therefore get my free pair of New Balance shoes!
 All races got the same shirt, but was chipped, so verified my race number, asked for directions to the start line and headed out to find where I would have to go in the morning.
 I found the two port-o-potty’s (not johns) and new this must be the spot and mapped out how to get here from my hotel in the morning.

 Up till 5pm it was absolutely gorgeous 70 degrees and sunny, but this would quickly take a turn.
 Next drove through downtown just to see the the city, then back to the suburbs for dinner at an Italian place I saw close to where I picked up my shoes!
 Best Buy was also close, so stopped backed for 2nd visit to see if they had the famous YurBuds head phones, and sure enough they did.
 Tried them on, great fit, great sound, no buyer’s remorse for shelling out $50 on them!
 Since I sat down for dinner and an hour passed the temperature dropped 40 degrees.
 What was perfect shorts weather all day had now radically changed, with the wind chill was now perfect coat, hat and gloves weather.